geekswagg/univention-corporate-server/doc/release-notes/index.rst

 interface.
 Your web browser needs to permit cookies. |UCSUMC| requires one of the following browsers:

-* Chrome as of version FIXME
+* Chrome as of version 131

-* Firefox as of version FIXME
+* Firefox as of version 128

-* Safari and Safari Mobile as of version FIXME
+* Safari and Safari Mobile as of version 18

-* Microsoft Edge as of version FIXME
+* Microsoft Edge as of version 128

 Users running older browsers may experience display or performance issues.